-In Germany, the Center for International Peace Operations (ZIF) in Berlin is the implementing organization of the Federal Foreign Office for recruiting, training, deploying, preparing, supervising and qualifying German specialists and managers for peace operations.
-It also conducts academic analysis of international operations and advises the German Government.
+In Germany, the external link, opens in new windowCenter for International Peace Operations (ZIF) in Berlin is the implementing organisation of the Federal Foreign Office for recruiting, training, deploying, preparing, supervising and qualifying German specialists and managers for peace operations.
+It also conducts academic analysis of international peace operations, supplies information products and advises the German Bundestag and Government.

 Peace missions are one of the international community’s main instruments of conflict prevention and conflict management.
-Building on the first United Nations peace operations in the late 1940s – the ‘blue helmet’ missions – they have developed into complex multidimensional undertakings.
-Alongside the United Nations, international peace operations are now also conducted by regional organizations like NATO, the EU, ECOWAS (West Africa) and the OSCE.
+Building on the first United Nations peace operations of the late 1940s – the ‘blue helmet’ missions – they have developed into complex multidimensional undertakings.
+Alongside the United Nations, international peace operations are now also conducted by regional organisations like NATO, the EU, ECOWAS (West Africa) and the OSCE.

-There are currently more than 9.100 civilian specialists and managers working in over 50 peace operations worldwide.
+There are currently more than 9,975 civilian specialists and managers working in over 61 peace operations worldwide.
 It is key to the success of these missions that staff be experienced, well-prepared and socially competent experts.
 The complex mandates of the operations mean that they are required to do challenging jobs involving counselling and management skills.
-They also need to be extremely flexible, mobile, physically tough and able to tolerate stress.
+They also need to be extremely flexible, mobile and physically as well as mentally tough.

 ZIF is organized as a non-profit company with the Federal Republic of Germany, represented by the Federal Foreign Office, as its sole shareholder.